r1zyn/ascendus.github.io/README.md

 * Custom commit script for commiting changes to GitHub (run `npm run commit`)
 * GitHub pages deployment workflow included

-Give a star if this repository helped you!
+Give a ⭐ if this repository helped you!

+## Workflows
+This repository uses the following workflows:
+* CodeQL
+* Deploy to GitHub Pages
+* Greetings
+* Labeler
+* pages-build-deployment

+You can view the full list of worklows [here](https://github.com/Ascendus/ascendus.github.io/actions).

 ## Getting Started
 First, run the development server:

 ```bash